tfpauly/privacy-proxy/draft-pauly-httpbis-geoip-hint.md

 - Using the client hint information instead of consulting IP-based geolocation feeds.
+- Recognizing a mismatch between the client hint information and the server's current result from its IP-based geolocation feed as a reason to schedule an automatic refresh of its geolocation feed information.
+This can help ensure that changes to feeds are adopted quickly, improving results for clients that don't send the client hint.
 - Serving content that corresponds to the client’s indicated location, including delivering region-specific news, weather forecasts, and relevant advertisements.